chrpa-jakub/sherdog-api/readme.md

 * Uses Redis as a cache due to sherdog having very harsh rate limits

 ## Installation
-* Install GO from your package manager
+* Install docker (and docker compose) from your package manager
-* `go run .`
+* `docker compose up`

 ## TODO
-* Make the API work for future events
+* Make the API work for upcoming events

 ## Usage
 `